DallanQ/tiny_towns/QA.md

 ----
 Page 7

-Cloisters not placed in a corner will still score 1 point for each other.
-Cloister placed in a corner.
+Cloisters not placed in a corner will still score 1 point for each other Cloister placed in a corner.
 The maximum a Cloister can score is 4 points.

 [how-do-i-score-duplicates-of-these-buildings](https://boardgamegeek.com/thread/2205753/how-do-i-score-duplicates-of-these-buildings)